jambuur/APEDSK99/README.md

 - The top row pins are soldered to the PCB via a suitable length of standard header.

 The Arduino shield stack (UNO - APEDSK99 - SD) is attached to the TI sideport.
 I suggest you use some sort of padding between the UNO and your desk etc to prevent the stack from flapping in the breeze.
-I leave any ideas of a suitable housing for the the stack to your imaginition as I haven't put anything together yet.
-However, I will keep you posted on a couple of ideas I have.
+It shouldn't be too hard to fit the stack into a neat little jiffy case.

 ### *DOAD's*